Judit Mascó: Early career

 Mascó grew up in a middle class family, daughter of a headmaster.
-At age 15, she started her career in the fashion world, while taking piano lessons and attending school.
-Her breakthrough was at age 13 in a television commercial.
+Her debut was at age 13 in a television commercial.
 She began her studies as a model at the Francina International Modeling Agency's School.
-She was later signed to the agency and began modeling for print.
-Her modeling pursuits led her to Japan and Italy mainly.

 International career

 Mascó appeared in the 1990 Sports Illustrated Swimsuit Issue as the cover model.
 She also appeared in the 1991, 1992, 1994, and 1995 editions.
-This cover launched her worldwide and was quickly hired for various high-profile advertising campaigns, including Max Mara, Laurèl by Escada, Armand Bassi, Betty Barclay, Georges Rech, Mango, Majestic and Palmers Lingerie.
-She kept been the face of a variety of advertising campaigns including Natura Bissé, El Corte Inglés, Clairol, Lancaster, Trident, Fila, Clarins or Timotei.
-Mascó is also the only Spanish model (and with Penélope Cruz and Rosalía the only Spaniard woman) who has graced on the cover of US Vogue.
-She has been featured in fashion spreads in most major fashion magazines including covers like French, Canadian, American, Spanish, Swedish and Italian Elle, Harper's Bazaar, Cleo, Woman, Glamour, Marie Claire, Sposabella, Telva, Ocean Drive, New Woman or Amica.
+This cover launched her worldwide and was hired for advertising campaigns, including Max Mara, Laurèl by Escada, Armand Bassi, Betty Barclay, Georges Rech, Mango, Majestic and Palmers Lingerie.
+She kept been the face of advertising campaigns including Natura Bissé, El Corte Inglés, Clairol, Lancaster, Trident, Fila, Clarins and Timotei.
+Mascó has been on the cover of US Vogue.
+She has been in fashion magazines like Elle, Harper's Bazaar, Cleo, Woman, Glamour, Marie Claire, Sposabella, Telva, Ocean Drive, New Woman and Amica.

 Mascó has worked with the most well-known photographers in the fashion industry in the 1990s, such as Hans Feurer, Gilles Bensimon, Ellen Von Unwerth, Bruce Weber, Oliviero Toscani, Steven Meisel, Fabrizio Ferri, Albert Watson or Patrick Demarchelier among others.

 As a catwalk model she appeared in shows for major designers as Armani, Dolce & Gabbana, Valentino, Max Mara, Carolina Herrera, Escada, Sportmax, Byblos, Loewe or Anne Klein.